-Finding: Workmanship and materials for any work performed under permits issued by the city shall comply with the latest edition of the "Standard Specifications for Public Works Construction," as prepared by the Oregon Chapter of American Public Works Association (APWA) and as modified and adopted by the city.
+Finding: Complies with Condition.
+The development shall comply with all current Oregon City Public Works design standards, specifications, codes, and policies.
+The workmanship and materials for any work performed under permits issued by Oregon City Public Works shall be in accordance with the edition of the "Oregon Standard Specifications for Construction" as prepared by the Oregon Department of Transportation (ODOT) and the Oregon Chapter of American Public Works Association (APWA) and as modified and adopted by the city.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.